Are Your Customers Happy?

 I attended WordCamp back in July.
 It was fantastic.
 I learned a lot, met a lot of great people, and besides being stranded in the SFO airport overnight for "wind", the whole experience was quite enjoyable.
 That was two months ago.

-Yesterday, I received a customer satisfaction asking me to rate the event.
-When I opened it up, I got the distinct feeling that the folks behind WordCamp really didn’t want my opinion.
+Yesterday, I received a customer satisfaction survey asking me to rate the event.
+When I opened it up, I got the distinct feeling that the folks behind WordCamp didn’t want my opinion.
 Why?
-Well, because there was no room to actually state an opinion or offer a genuine comment.
-All I was able to do was rate each of the sessions by giving them a vague "Didn’t Attend", "Not Good", "No Opinion" or "Loved It" assessment.
-I’m sorry, but there are light years of middle ground missing there.
+There was no room actually to state an opinion or offer a genuine comment.
+All I was able to do was rate each of the sessions by giving them a vague “Didn’t Attend,” “Not Good,” “No Opinion,” or “Loved It” assessment.
+I’m sorry, but there are light-years of middle ground missing there.
 What if I liked it but didn’t love it?
-What if it was okay but I felt like the presenters could have done a better job?
-It takes a lot for me to really love something.
-Ask my kitties, they’re constantly working for their supper.
+What if it was okay, but I felt the presenters could have done a better job?
+It takes a lot for me to love something.
+Ask my kitties; they’re constantly working for their supper.

 To be fair, the WordCamp survey did include a few general questions, asking for my favorite and least favorite aspect and what I’d change.
 The questions were okay, but the boxes where I was to provide my answers were curiously small.
 Maybe I could have typed all I wanted to inside them, but I didn’t feel like I could.
 I felt like they just wanted me to write a few positive words and then get out of there.
 I didn’t get the feeling they were really interested in my opinion, so in the end, I didn’t really give it to them.